akhileshmishrabiz/python-for-devops/project-sqs-encryption/readme.md

 ### Running the Script

-1. Ensure you have AWS credentials configured that have the permissions to assume the specified role in each AWS account.
+1. Ensure you have configured AWS credentials with the permissions to assume the specified role in each AWS account.

 2. Run the script with the required arguments:
     ```sh